terraform-providers/terraform-provider-opc/website/docs/r/opc_compute_instance.html.markdown

 page_title: "Oracle: opc_compute_instance"
 sidebar_current: "docs-opc-resource-instance"
 description: |-
-  Creates and manages an instance in an OPC identity domain.
+  Creates and manages an instance in an Oracle Cloud Infrastructure Compute Classic identity domain.
 ---

 # opc\_compute\_instance

-The ``opc_compute_instance`` resource creates and manages an instance in an OPC identity domain.
+The ``opc_compute_instance`` resource creates and manages an instance in an Oracle Cloud Infrastructure Compute Classic identity domain.

 ~> **Caution:** The ``opc_compute_instance`` resource can completely delete your instance just as easily as it can create it.
 To avoid costly accidents,